 The museum teaches about the history of Dutch maritime endeavors and impressive empire and has something sure to pique the kids’ attention: a full-size replica of an East India Company sailing ship!

 The ship is part of the museum and welcomes kids with a discounted price for kids 4 to 11 (kids under 3 go free).

-Amsterdam has many beautiful parks and a family favorite is Vondelpark.
+There are many beautiful parks in Amsterdam and a family favorite is Vondelpark.

 The park is large and a pleasure to visit with kids: you can stroll or cycle and several playgrounds make it a favorite for local families and visitors alike.